An exciting opportunity to help Katikati progress is being offered through two new Community-led development (CLD) roles now open to applicants.

 “As we do not have human resources capabilities for employing staff, we have asked Allan Wainwright of the Katikati Community Centre to be the employer, but staff will report to Whirihia to ara ki mua,” says Jenny.

-She is encouraging anyone with the required skills and experience, and an interest in helping Katikati become an even more vibrant, resilient, and inclusive community, to apply for the new roles.
+She is encouraging anyone with the required skills and experience, and an interest in helping Katikati become an even more vibrant, resilient, and inclusive community.